 With its new 2016 Khaki Navy Frogman pieces, Hamilton is showing its ability to compete with brands such as Tudor and Rolex, at much lower prices, with watch types including the day-date and diver’s.
 In the latter category, Hamilton has some historical traditions, because it supplied the U.S. Navy Seals with diving watches, and it based its new Khaki Navy Frogman on a military precedent dating to 1951.

 It is a visually striking watch, with an all-red bezel, a crown protector, black dial with applied indices coated in SuperLuminova, and an unusual strap.
 The bezel rotates unidirectionally but it doesn’t have the usual 15-minute markings.
 The crown protector was designed to ensure that whatever the diver does underwater, there is no risk of accidentally changing the time which could have dangerous consequences on his survival underwater.
 The protector is unscrewed and it lifts away from the crown which can then be manipulated as desired.
-Another technical feature of the watch is a helium valve, which is not really relevant to most sports diving, but important for the ISO certification that Hamilton is currently obtaining for this timepiece.
+Another technical feature of the watch is a helium valve, a feature of professional diving watches.
+Hamilton have obtained ISO 6425 certification for this timepiece.